 First, Gibson Tuttle says to buff your nail plate to make sure you have a smooth surface for the polish to adhere to.
 "Uneven surfaces on your nails lends to cracks more easily," she explains. "[After buffing,] prep by swiping your nails with polish remover prior to painting, even when not wearing polish—this ensures you don't have any residual oil on your nails, which can cause polish to not fully adhere."

 Avoid Excessive Water Contact

 Looking for an excuse not to do chores?
 Protecting your mani is it.
-"We recommend someone else doing the cleaning, washing your dog, bathing your child, and so on," Gibson Tuttle points out, noting that even washing your hair too often can lead to premature chips.
-"Your nails (and second-day hair) will glow, we promise," she adds.
+"Your nails (and second-day hair) will glow, we promise," Gibson Tuttle points out, noting that even washing your hair too often can lead to premature chips.
 If, however, you can't avoid your daily duties, Dunne says to simply perform them wearing gloves to keep the water from affecting your picture-perfect manicure.